Fireball from overturned tanker kills dozens in Haiti

 “Right away, I left with my family, and I headed the other way to the bridge,” he added.

-Contributing to the high death toll is the desperation that has forced impoverished Haitians in recent months to scramble for gasoline amid severe fuel shortages that have shuttered gas stations, sent gas prices on the black market spiraling and forced hospitals and businesses to close as the U.S. and Canadian governments have urged their citizens to leave while they still can.
+Contributing to the high death toll is the desperation that has forced impoverished Haitians in recent months to scramble for gasoline amid severe shortages that have shuttered gas stations, sent fuel prices on the black market spiraling and forced businesses to close as the U.S. and Canadian governments warn their citizens to leave while they still can.

 The shortages are the latest manifestation of a society on the brink ever since the July 7 assassination of President Jovenel Moise and a 7.2 magnitude earthquake a few weeks later that killed more than 2,200 people and destroyed tens of thousands of homes.